student2017USA/E65g_student/README.md

 was submit before 07.02.2017 (Estern local time Zurich, depents email) under  https://github.com/student2017USA/Assigment1 and was change now correct to this folder.
 Its was my mistake and I will doing this next time submit correct!
 I hope you give me points for this assignment 1.
 Thanka a lot!

+Assignment2

+was updated on 06.03.2017
+ 	Update Contents.swift

+  Assignment3

+was updated on 18.03.2017